-This document was issued in January 2024 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898 and may contain general financial advice which does not take into account your personal objectives, financial situation or needs.
-Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/pds or by calling 1300 300 273.
+This document was issued in April 2025 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898 and may contain general financial advice that does not take into account your personal objectives, financial situation or needs.
+Before making a decision about AustralianSuper, consider your financial requirements and read the Product Disclosure Statement, available at australiansuper.com/pds or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/tmd